“Those who do not move,

 I wanted to help my students and fellow teachers apply the AT principles more freely to all movement.
 To that end, I trained extensively with a group of AT teachers that use developmental movement as a framework for learning, inspired by Professor Raymond Dart and the Dart Procedures.
 This led me to a deep inquiry into the central nervous system and the segmental structure of the human body.

-I also mentor holistic practitioners in their creative & business development.
-I believe that it is our responsibility to communicate the value of embodiment in the marketplace and create profitable businesses.
-This is the only way to really change a profoundly disembodied culture.
+I now mentor holistic practitioners in their creative & business development.
+I believe that it is our responsibility to communicate the value of somatic awareness and real embodiment in the marketplace - and to create profitable businesses.
+This is one powerful way to change a profoundly disembodied culture.

 4 core values of Embodied Learning Systems:

-1. Embodiment is the foundation of all learning
+1. Your sensate body is the foundation of all language & learning.

 - Get mobilized and energized for your day